railwayapp/docs/src/docs/deploy/deployments.md

 You can't deploy database services to different regions.
 We recommend deploying Official Database Templates instead.
 Region deployment UI is in progress.

-If you set the `RAILWAY_REGION` to a arbitrary value, your service's build will hang.
+If you create a volume within a region and attach it to a service in a different region it won't connect, we have a fix in progress.